fbpx

 • Communicate with your child’s team.
 Ask what you can work on or what you can be doing that you’re not already doing.
 You have every right to ask for communication.
 If a teacher says they don’t have time to talk at pick-up or drop-off, ask if you can email them or set up a time to meet with them (in-person or via phone call) when they do have time to communicate.
 This also goes for therapists in the school as well as private therapists.
 You have every right to know the direction and goals of your child’s education or treatment plans.

 • Make yourself seen.
-Volunteer in the school, initiate conversations with the teachers, and be open to their suggestions because they may have the knowledge to take your child’s growth to the next level.
+Volunteer in the school, initiate conversations with the teachers and be open to their suggestions because they may have the knowledge to take your child’s growth to the next level.
 This serves a dual purpose because it makes your child’s team more comfortable with you and more willing to collaborate with you.
 But it also indicates to your child’s team that you have buy-in and shows you are willing to work with them.
 It also shows you are present and will actively engage in advocacy, voicing your concerns or addressing necessary changes.

 • Be Nice.
 I am the first to want to jump to my children’s defense and call out the world for not treating them well.
 However, we’ve all heard the saying, “You catch more flies with honey.”
 If you are kind to your child’s team, willing to listen, open to their suggestions, and willing to collaborate, it makes everyone’s experience more positive.
 It helps to formulate a relationship of mutual respect where each member of the team works to the best of their capabilities to help your child make gains.
 I’ve heard and seen many instances where a parent goes in immediately yelling or making demands, and the therapy team immediately goes into what I refer to as “have-to” mode.
 They will do what they have to do but will not go any further with your child than is required.
 Let’s be honest, they avoid incurring the wrath of a difficult-to-work-with parent and often prioritize other clients or students.
 Promote advocacy for your child in a manner that respects the team while communicating your child’s needs or your expectations.